Livsy90/SwiftPresso/README.md

 ## Configuration

-If you use SwiftPresso built-in views, there is no need to worry about the configuration method calling.
-However, using SwiftPresso entities separately must be preceded by manually configuring the data.
+If you use SwiftPresso built-in views, you don't need to worry about the configuration method calling.
+However, when utilizing SwiftPresso entities individually, you must manually configure the data.
 To do this, you can use the configure method.

 ```swift
     /// - Parameters: